Wushu player Owais Sarwar and a minor swimmer fail dope tests ahead of Asian Games | Sports-Games

 Wushu player Owais Sarwar and a minor swimmer fail dope tests ahead of Asian Games

 Asian Games bound Wushu player Owais Sarwar Ahenger and a minor swimmer have been handed provisional suspensions by the National Anti-Doping Agency NADA after the two athletes failed their dope tests.According to NADA, the 23-year-old Sarwars dope sample contained a cocktail of drugs, including 19-norandrosterone, which is a metabolite of anabolic androgenic steroid nandrolone.
-The minor athlete, who is said to be a swimmer, has also tested positive for 19-norandrosterone.
+The minor swimmer, who was named in the Asian Games team, has also tested positive for 19-norandrosterone.

 - Country: